nimaafshar/metadamagenet/README.md

 the number of classes is fixed.
 Thus, we used a model-agnostic approach.
 Model agnostic meta-learning algorithms find a set of parameters for the model that can be adapted to a new task by training with very few samples.
 We used the MAML algorithm and considered every different disaster a task.
-Since the MAML algorithm consumes lots of memory, and the consumed memory is relative to the model size, we have used models based on *EfficientUnetB0* for this section.
+Since the MAML algorithm consumes lots of memory, and the consumed memory is relative to the model size, we have used models based on EfficientUnetB0 and only trained it for building localization task.

+Since the MAML algorithm trains the model much slower than regular training, and we did not have many hours to train our models, the results were disappointing.
+We trained EfficientUnetB0-Localizer with MAML with support shots equal to one or five and query shots equal to two or ten, respectively.
+Other training hyperparameters and evaluation results are available in the results section.
+We utilized the higher library to implement the MAML algorithm.

+### Vision Transformer

 ### Training Setup